KennySitu/Team_Two_But_-1_In_Standings/README.md

 ![alt text](https://github.com/KennySitu/Team_Two_But_-1_In_Standings/blob/master/Correlation/forREADME.PNG)

 # Predictive Model
 In this Notebook, we create a prediction model, which we are able to use because of the strength of our correlation data, where the user can enter a number of mental illnesses and get a semi-accurate approximation of how many gun fatalities there will be.
-(R^2 value is 0.8)
+(R^2 value is 0.8, which implies there is little deviation from the line)
 ![alt text](https://github.com/KennySitu/Team_Two_But_-1_In_Standings/blob/master/Predictive%20Model/predict_forREADME.PNG)